-Let’s make recycling more fun with this printable dice game!
-The object of this game is easy: You want your students to follow the instructions on the dice while also putting cans and bottles into recycling bins.
+Why not make recycling more fun with this printable dice game!
+The object of this game is easy: Students roll the dice, follow the instructions and place materials in recycling bins.
 All you need is our free printable dice game to make this come to life.
 Use it in the classroom, as a school-wide activity, or send it home to parents during online learning!
 They can set up smaller bins and play as a family.
 It’s the perfect way to get them active and excited about recycling.

-Step 3: Roll the dice and follow the instructions.
+Step 3: Have students roll the dice and follow the instructions

 First, designate two students as the first two to roll the dice.
 Have them do this at the same time!
 Once they roll, the students have their instructions on what bin they need to go to and how they need to get there.
 They should each grab a bottle or can and race to place it in the designated recycling bin.
 Remember, though, they have to do the action item on the dice the entire time.